ufcg-lsd/klue/README.md

 ./create-cluster.sh
 ```

-### 📌 Installing dependencies and Creating a cluster manually
-Check [this file](https://github.com/ufcg-lsd/klue/tree/main/docs/#dependencies) if you want to install the dependencies manually.
-And consideer read the [this guide](https://github.com/ufcg-lsd/klue/tree/main/docs/#minikube) if want to setup a minikube cluster manually or [this one](https://github.com/ufcg-lsd/klue/tree/main/docs/#eks) if you want to use an EKS cluster manually.
+**IMPORTANT!!!:** Read [this guide](https://github.com/ufcg-lsd/klue/tree/main/docs/#eks) if you want to use an EKS cluster, you should setup some environment variables before running the script.

 ---
 ## 📂 About the Emulation Input